opal/opal/docs/compiled_ruby.md

 this.bar;   // => nil
 ```

-NOTE: If an instance variable uses the same name as a reserved javascript keyword,
+NOTE: If an instance variable uses the same name as a reserved JavaScript keyword,
 then the instance variable is wrapped using the object-key notation: `this['class']`.

 ## Compiled Files

-As described above, a compiled ruby source gets generated into a string
+As described above, a compiled Ruby source gets generated into a string
-of javascript code that is wrapped inside an anonymous function.
+of JavaScript code that is wrapped inside an anonymous function.
 This
 looks similar to the following:

 ```javascript